hanabi/hanabi.github.io/Reference.md

 ### Hard Variants & Easy Variants

-* We define "hard" variants as variants that demand an enormous amount of efficiency.
-The following variants are defined as hard:
+* Some variants demand an enormous amount of efficiency.
+Since our normal conventions result in conservative play, we agree to change the way that we play in some specific variants in order to win more consistently.
-  * *Black Suit (one of each)* - 5-player only
-  * *Wild & Crazy* - 5-player only
-  * *Rainbow Suit (one of each)* - 5 player-only
-  * *Black & Rainbow (one of each)* - 3-player, 4-player, and 5-player
+* The necessary efficiency needed in order to win each variant is located on [the efficiency tables page](https://github.com/Zamiell/hanabi-conventions/blob/master/other-conventions/Efficiency.md).
+* We define any variant that requires equal to or greater than 1.30 efficiency as a "hard" variant.
+(Note that a variant can be considered easy in 4-player, but hard in 5-player, for example.)
-* In hard variants, some changes are made to the conventions:
+* In hard variants, the following changes are made to the conventions:
   * Players are not allowed to *Double Discard Avoid*.
 Any clue given in a *Double Discard* situation will instead be treated like a normal clue.
   * Players are not allowed to *5 Stall* in the *Early Game*.
 Any clue that looks like a *5 Stall* is instead treated as either a *5's Chop Move* or a *5 Pull*.
   * Players are not required to clue anything in the *Early Game*; they are allowed to initiate the *Mid-Game* whenever they see fit.